lobolanja/holohub/applications/connext/README.md

-# Connext ANO Loopback Application (Python)
+# Connext ANO Applications (Python a C++)

-This example Holoscan application demonstrates how to integrate the Python Connext ANO transmit and receive operators in a single fragment.
+This example Holoscan application demonstrates how to:
+- integrate the Python Connext ANO transmit and receive operators in a single Holoscan Application
+- integrate the C++ Connext ANO transmit and receive operators, running in two different Holoscan Applications.
 A configurable source operator emits a handful of string payloads that travel through the Connext ANO transmitter and back into the process via the Connext ANO receiver.
 The received payloads are stored by a sink operator so they can be validated in tests or further processed by additional stages.

 ## Dependencies
-This application requires the RTI Connext DDS Python package and a valid RTI license file.
+This application requires the RTI Connext DDS (C++ and Python) package and a valid RTI license file.
 You can install the package using pip:
 ```sh
 pip install rti.connext==7.3.0